kaflesudeep/WVU_Software_Reuse_Operation/CalculatorAndConverter/README.md

 Steps:
 	1. use the class Operation to perform this task.
 	2. Create the object of Operation class.
-	3. There are are 6 methods that will perform the basic arethematic task.
+	3. There are are 6 methods that will perform the basic arithmetic task.
 	4. The return data will be in the format of the first number and will be a string value.

 	For Example: